|

 calcium hardness will have to be maintained to maintain

-bather comfort and avoid corrosion.
+bather comfort, as with any sanitizer.
 I hope that you'll find

 the information helpful.